Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Ablation and Analysis

 \lily{We first discuss how the direction of the secret key (see Section~\ref{sec:formulation}, \textbf{Choice of Shifting Axis}) influences watermarking performance and survivability.
 To isolate the impact of this geometric choice, we compare three distinct variants for deriving the target axis: \textbf{Latent-Cluster} (our primary method, which utilizes the vector connecting the centroids of a $k=2$ clustering of the codebook), \textbf{Latent-PCA}, which derives the axis from the first principal component (the direction of maximum variance) of the centered codebook weights using Singular Value Decomposition, and \textbf{Latent-Random}, which simply samples a uniformly random, unit-normalized vector within the latent dimension space.}

-\lily{Comparing the post-resynthesis survivability of these approaches in \textbf{Table~\ref{tab:watermark_results} (Right)}, Latent-Cluster yields the most robust performance, ranking first in four of the eight datasets.
+\lily{Comparing the post-codec compression survivability of these approaches in Table~\ref{tab:watermark_results} (Right), Latent-Cluster yields the most robust performance, ranking first in four of the eight datasets.
 Latent-Random follows closely, securing first place in three datasets and second place in one.
 Conversely, Latent-PCA consistently performs the worst across the evaluations.}

-\lily{This hierarchy stems from how each strategy interacts with the quantization bottleneck $\mathcal{Q}$. \textbf{Latent-Cluster} explicitly guides the watermark toward high-density regions of the codebook; by mimicking a structural transition between mass centers, the perturbation is effectively preserved by the nearest-neighbor quantizer as a valid semantic shift.
-Conversely, the poor performance of \textbf{Latent-PCA} reveals that shifting along the axis of maximum variance is detrimental.
+\lily{We hypothesize that this hierarchy stems from how each strategy interacts with the quantization bottleneck $\mathcal{Q}$.
+For example, \textbf{Latent-Cluster} may explicitly guide the watermark towards denser regions of the codebook; by mimicking a structural transition between mass centers, the perturbation is effectively preserved by the nearest-neighbor quantizer as a valid latent shift.
+Conversely, the poor performance of \textbf{Latent-PCA} may reveal that shifting along the axis of maximum variance is detrimental.
 Because the first principal component represents the most continuous variations in the feature space, the quantizer likely treats such shifts as standard signal variance rather than a distinct structural feature, causing the watermark to be aggressively washed out during discretization.}

 \lily{Further comparisons regarding the acoustic imperceptibility of the watermarks generated by these distinct directional methods are detailed in Section~\ref{sec:imperceptibility}.}